 REAPER's visual track spacer can be used to insert a spacer between any tracks, as required.
 This can be helpful in easily identifying in a project tracks which belong together, or simply to prevent screen clutter.
 A simple example is shown here.

 Shown left are a vocal track and two guitar tracks.
-A spacer has been inserted above the first and after the second guitar track been inserted above the first and after the second guitar track to visually separate them from the other tracks.
+A spacer has been inserted above the first and after the second quitar track.

+Shown left are a vocal track and two guitar tracks.
+A spacer has been inserted above the first and after the second guitar track to visually separate them from the other tracks.